frederic-perez/AmE-dictionary/data/dictionary.md

 __go to great lengths__ _idiom_ :two::hammer:
 __go to hell in a handcart__ _idiom_ To be in an extremely and increasingly bad or ruinous condition; to be on the inevitable path to utter failure or ruin.
 __go to the dogs__
+__go to the mat for (someone or something)__ _idiom_ To give someone or something one’s full support; to fight for someone or something until the very end. _We firmly believe that she is in the right on this matter, and we’re ready to go to the mat for her in court if necessary._ _I’m not going to the mat for her._
 __go to the mattresses__ _idiom_ To enter into or prepare for a lengthy war, battle, or conflict; to adopt a combative or warlike position.
 While the true origin is uncertain, the phrase was popularized in English by _The Godfather_ novel and films, where it referred to warring mafia families housing their soldiers in small, secure apartments to await orders.
 __go to the wire__
 __go to war__